Transparency First

 JetBlue Premier

 You currently hold the JetBlue Card (no annual fee).
 You want to apply for the JetBlue Plus for better rewards.
-Barclays will deny your application because you already hold a JetBlue personal card.
-You must first close or product-change your JetBlue Card, then apply for the JetBlue Plus.
+Barclays is likely to decline your application because you already hold a JetBlue personal card.
+You would generally need to first close or product-change your JetBlue Card, then apply for the JetBlue Plus.

 🏨